 Kevin Jenkins became President and Chief Executive Officer of World Vision International in October 2009.
 His goal in leading the Christian relief, development and advocacy organisation is to achieve meaningful, lasting change for the world’s most vulnerable communities, with a focus on children.
 He previously served the organisation as a volunteer board member with World Vision Canada.

 Before joining World Vision, Mr. Jenkins had a 25 year career in business.
 This included serving as President and CEO of Canadian Airlines, President and CEO of The Westaim Corporation (turning technological innovations into marketable products), and as a Managing Director of TriWest Capital Partners (a private equity firm).

-Travelling extensively, Mr Jenkins spends time in communities with children, families and staff in many of the 96 countries where World Vision works.
-He has participated in relief emergency work in Africa and post-earthquake Haiti, visited development projects, talked with microfinance recipients and launched advocacy campaigns.
+Travelling extensively, Mr. Jenkins spends time in communities with children, families and staff in many of the 96 countries where World Vision works.
+He has visited development projects across the world and participated in responses to many relief emergencies, including those in Nepal, South Sudan, the Philippines and the Middle East.